 What about Gold and Silver?

 The purity of gold is measured in karats.
-This translates to how much pure gold is in the earring and how much is made of alloy metals.
+This translates to how much pure gold exists in the earring and how much is made of alloy metals.
 Therefore, certain forms of gold are likely to contain traces of metals that might potentially cause allergic reactions.
 When the karats of gold reaches 24, that is the maximum percentage of gold.
 In other words, 24k gold is 100% pure gold, and there is nothing better for plating hypoallergenic jewelry to make gold earrings.

 What is Hypoallergenic Jewelry?